rmsa42/Philosophers/README.md

 ```

 ## Bonus
+The bonus part for this project challenges us to make the same program but, now, the philosophers are processes instead of threads.

+This means that we don't share memory anymore, because every process has its own memory, and instead of `mutex` we need to use `semaphore` functions.
+This functions do the same thing a mutex does but for processes instead.
+(About [semaphore.h](https://pubs.opengroup.org/onlinepubs/7908799/xsh/semaphore.h.html))

 ## Contributing
 I welcome contributions.
 If you have any bug fix or improvement, feel free to submit a pull request on the repository.